The CMU 30.3%: the enterprise agent capability gap

 - Score the candidate deployment on the six GAUGE dimensions before proposing it.
 A deployment that scores below 40 is unready regardless of capability; a deployment that scores 60+ is worth the next step.

 - Instrument human-in-the-loop review for edge cases from day one.
-The review is not a transitional step that goes away when the model improves; it is the permanent operational pattern the 12% run.
+The review is not a transitional step that goes away when the model improves; it is the permanent operational pattern the durable cohort runs.

 - Instrument MTTD-for-Agents detection at the agent surface.
 Tripwires on tool-use, output-length, delegation, refusal.
 This is the precondition for scaling the deployment later, per the McKinsey 23% scaling-gap analysis.